Authorize requests to Azure Storage

 Every request made against a secured resource in the Blob, File, Queue, or Table service must be authorized.
 Authorization ensures that resources in your storage account are accessible only when you want them to be, and only to those users or applications to whom you grant access.

-- Shared Key: Shared Key authorization relies on your account access keys and other parameters to produce an encrypted signature string that is passed on the request in the Authorization header.
-For more information about Shared Key authentication, see Authorize with Shared Key.
+Shared Key: Shared Key authorization relies on your account access keys and other parameters to produce an encrypted signature string that is passed on the request in the Authorization header.
+For more information about Shared Key authorization, see Authorize with Shared Key.